timothyveldhuizen/state-of-the-art-processor/README.md

 Note: Angular and React hot-reload the dependency in node_modules when making changes to the files in folder form-submission-processor.

 Issue: Vue doesn't hot-reload the dependency in node_modules when making changes to the files in folder form-submission-processor.
-You have to mannualy do `yarn add file:../../form-submission-processor` to update the dependency.
+You have to manually do `yarn add file:../../form-submission-processor` to update the dependency when you made changes.

+### Unit test

+With Jest you can run unit tests for `form-submission-processor`, go to that folder and do `npm run test` to run all unit tests for the `form-submission-processor`.

 ## Implementation

 TODO
 - Define which util method should do what
-    - unit testing (jest and node-csv-parse generator and xmlbuilder2)
-    - parsing (node-csv-parse and node-xml2js) for returning a js(on) object that can be used for the validation methods and easy to display in ui
-    - validation should validate: unique field reference, total amount is start amount minus discount, return invalid records in a format that can be displayed in ui
+    - validation should validate: unique field reference, total amount is start amount minus discount,
+    - validation should return invalid records in a format that can be displayed in ui
 - Define ui components
     - Main page
     - Ui component for uploading file